diegoehg/casting-agency-api/README.md

 In the case of errors, a JSON response is returned.

 * Response body fields:
-  - `success`: boolean value that indicates the request has successful.
-In the case of errors, it has a false value.
+  - `success`: boolean value that indicates the request has failed by holding a false value.
   - `error`: HTTP status code (e. g.
 404, 401, 500).
   - `message`: A short description of the error.